-Long-term follow-ups are crucial.
+Long-term follow-ups are absolutely crucial.
 I mandate a six-month follow-up with anyone who wasn't initially interested or recently closed a new policy with a competitor.
 Six months later, the lead has had a chance to see how their policy works (or doesn’t) and may potentially be looking for an agent to provide greater value.
 By making sure you circle back to these leads, you can close more business from leads you purchased months ago.
 Remember though that different lead vendors have different terms and conditions when it comes to how long after receiving a lead you can continue to follow up.
 Many vendor’s T&C's limit outreach to a 90 day window, and while some are longer, some are even less.

 Bonus Tip: Choose leads you can count on.

 One of the most important ways to increase your auto insurance sales is to make sure you’re purchasing high-quality leads to fill your pipelines from EverQuote.
-Our leads have expressed intent to buy insurance, so it’s more likely agents will have a chance to talk to them and potentially close a sale.
+Our leads have expressed intent to buy insurance, so it’s more likely agents will have a chance to talk to them and close a sale.
 They have a relatively high close rate—around 10%.
-Finally, these leads are scalable, meaning you can add more as your pipelines expand.
+FInally, these leads are scalable, meaning you can add more as your pipelines expand.